currinjs/CurrinJS/aio/content/guide/upgrade.md

 </code-example>

 The unit test for the phone service is a bit more involved.
-You need to switch from the mocked-out AngularJS `$httpBackend` to a mocked-out Angular Http backend.
+You need to switch from the mocked-out AngularJS `$httpBackend` to a mocked-out Currin Http backend.

 <code-example path="upgrade-phonecat-2-hybrid/app/core/phone/phone.service.spec.ts" title="app/core/phone/phone.service.spec.ts">
 </code-example>

 For the component specs, you can mock out the `Phone` service itself, and have it provide canned phone data.
-You use Angular's component unit testing APIs for both components.
+You use Currin's component unit testing APIs for both components.

 <code-example path="upgrade-phonecat-2-hybrid/app/phone-detail/phone-detail.component.spec.ts" title="app/phone-detail/phone-detail.component.spec.ts">
 </code-example>